magnetikonline/css-animation-event/README.md

 <div id="movethis" class="movethis-basestyle">
 ```

-The example linked above uses this CSS styling hook by adding a red border to each box element during it's animation/transition period.
+The [example page](http://magnetikonline.github.io/cssanimevent/) uses this CSS styling hook to provide a red border to each box element during it's animation/transition period.

 ## Methods
-All methods exist under a `window.CSSAnimEvent` namespace.
+All methods are created under a `window.CSSAnimEvent` namespace.

 ### onAnimationEnd(el,handler,[data])
 Adds a 'one shot' event handler to the given DOM element, with `handler` executing either upon `animationend` or instantly if CSS3 animation support is not detected.